Autodesk Vendor Setup FAQs

 Autodesk has been creating design and make software since 1982.

-We report employee headcount at the beginning of each fiscal year in our Annual Report.
+We report employee headcount at the beginning of each financial year in our Annual Report.
 We do not publicly report a breakdown of employee type.

 As a publicly traded company, Autodesk’s annual revenue is included in its Annual Report, which is available on our Investor Relations page.